• Skip to primary navigation

 Smooth and soft paneer ball

-Although we made paneer balls, the final shape of rasmalai is flat like a disc.
-Also, the consistency of the milk syrup needs to be thicker so I use non homogenized full fat milk.
-I use 3qt pot hence, 2 cups of milk is more than enough.
-In fact it is important that the milk level in instant pot is such that the paneer balls are showing and not submerged.
+Although we made paneer balls, the final shape of ras malai is flat like a disc.
+Also, the consistency of the milk syrup needs to be thicker so I use non-homogenized full-fat milk.
+I use 3 qt. pot hence, 2 cups of milk is more than enough.
+In fact, it is important that the milk level in the Instant Pot is such that the paneer balls are showing and not submerged.
 This also helps in making the balls flat during the cooking cycle.
-At this stage, the process is very simple, just pour the milk, add the sugar and put the paneer balls.
-Close the lid in sealing position and let is cook on high pressure mode for 12 minutes.
-Allow the pressure to release naturally.

 rasmalai in instant pot